How to Protect Access Database from Copying? – 10 Ways!

 For doing this you need accdb/mdb files into accde/mde file format.
 This will lock down some of your objects within the database.

-Users can’t open the report or form of your database in the design view nor anyone can access your VBA coding.
+Users can’t open the report or form of your database in the design view nor can anyone access your VBA coding.

 mde/accde format access database file don’t lock up your queries, macros or tables.